Throttle

 +---------+

-You might noticed possibility to configure Interval of the Window shift.
-It is counter intuitive, but there is a difference between two examples above:
+You might notice it's possible to configure the Interval of the Window shift.
+It's counter intuitive, but there is a difference between the two previous examples:

 Rate 60